The 10 Most Important PPC KPIs You Should Be Tracking

 Similar to measuring how many clicks your campaign generated, CTR is a key metric for campaign performance.

 CTR is measured by dividing the total number of clicks your campaign got in the month (or period being reported) by its total impressions.
-This equation tells you that out of say 1,000 impressions, your ad was clicked 100 times and your CTR is 10 percent for example.
+This equation tells you that out of say 1,000 impressions, your ad was clicked 100 times, and your CTR is 10%, for example.

 Knowing what CTR is and how to measure it is key to being able to indicate your performance, but keep in mind that there is no perfect CTR campaign managers should be striving for.